-Students with academic deficiencies because of low GPA may be admitted to the program on a provisional basis.
+Prospective students with academic deficiencies because of low GPA may be admitted to the program on a provisional basis.
 All deficiencies must be met during the first year of the program.

-During a student's orientation, Northwest Nazarene University performs systematic national criminal and sex offender background checks on all students involved in ministry settings.
-In conducting systematic background checks on all students, we seek to ensure there is full disclosure between our students, the university, the ministry setting and supervisor, as well as the professor teaching supervised ministry courses.
+During a student's program orientation, Northwest Nazarene University performs systematic national criminal and sex offender background checks on all students involved in ministry settings.
+In conducting systematic background checks on all students, NNU seeks to ensure there is full disclosure between our students, the university, the ministry setting and supervisor, as well as the professor teaching supervised ministry courses.
 We believe this is not only our duty but a way to ensure the health and longevity of pastors and leaders in our churches and ministry organizations by modeling truth-telling and accountability.

 NNU ensures the integrity of its online programs by authenticating all graduate students through a process that includes the following:

 - References are required from an academic official or former professor and a verified ecclesiastical supervisor.